quinngroup/toxoplasma-3DTracking/README.md

-# 🧬 Toxoplasma 2D and 3D Tracking Project
+# 🧬 Toxoplasma 3D Tracking Project

-This repository contains Python scripts and Jupyter Notebooks for tracking **Toxoplasma** in 2D and 3D using various implementations.
+This repository contains Python scripts and Jupyter Notebooks for tracking **Toxoplasma** in 3D using various implementations.
 The project features serial, parallel, and distributed versions, showcasing the flexibility and scalability of the tracking algorithms.
 This work is part of our contribution to the **IEEE Big Data 2018** conference.

 ---